 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Steamboat Pilot

-Job Opportunities for Ship Pilots
+Job Outlook for Ship Pilots

 The states with the most job growth for Ship Pilot are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Ship Pilot ranges between $35,410 and $144,690.